Pinoccio/docs/carlo.md

 #### Return values.

-returns true
+Returns true

 ```js
 {"data":true}
 ```
-or an error
+Or an error

 ```js
 {"error":"could not find token for troop 1000"}